-The following sections are intended to provide brief summaries of each of the five flood mitigation projects recommended during the current planning cycle of the Neches RFP.
-Supporting documentation for each of these projects is included in Appendix 5-E. A table detailing the models and documentation used to verify no negative impact for each project is included in Table 5-4.
+The following sections are intended to provide brief summaries of each of the 26 flood mitigation projects recommended during the current planning cycle of the Neches RFP.
+Supporting documentation for each of these projects is included digitally in Additional Files - FMP Supporting Documentation.
+A table detailing the models and documentation used to verify no negative impact for each project is included in Table 5-4.